Becoming a stallholder

 All other products - request for pre-approval form

-A casual stallholder holds an agreement issued by the City of Hobart, the operator of the market and is able to book a site at the market throughout the year but is not necessarily guaranteed a site every week.
+A casual stallholder holds an agreement issued by the City of Hobart, the operator of the market, and is able to book a site at the market throughout the year, but is not necessarily guaranteed a site every week.

 How do I become a casual stallholder?

 The application process to become a casual stallholder occurs every two years and stallholders making products in Tasmania by hand are always highly valued.
 The application process to be a casual stallholder for the period between July 2019 and June 2021 has now closed.
+To register your expression of interest for the next casual stallholder intake in 2021, please register here.

 The casual stallholder site fee is currently $88.76 per market day (GST, marketing levy and public liability insurance included) plus an additional fee if a table is required.